Yifei Li, PhD

 IEEE/OSA Journal of Lightwave Technology, 26, 824-831.

 - Li, Y.; Ding, G.H.; Herczfeld, P.R.
 (2008).

 Photonic phase-locked-loop linear phase demodulator

 - Li, Y.; Herczfeld P.; Rosen, A.; Bystrom, M.; Jemison, W. (2008).

 Optical down-conversion and digital processing of microwave signals

 Journal of European Microwave Association, 4, 226-235.

-Dr. Li has four US patents in the area of RF/Photonics.
-He also has numerous publications in renowned technical journals and international conference proceedings.
-Dr. Li is a winner of European Microwave Association (EuMA) Young Scientist Prize (1st prize) during the 12th Colloquium on Microwave Communications held in Budapest, Hungary.
-He is also a winner of the 2008 DARPA MTO Young Faculty Award.
+Dr. Li has five US patents in RF Photonics.
+He has numerous publications in renowned technical journals and international conference proceedings.
+Since he joined UMassD, he has led 8 competitive research projects funded from the Navy, Airforce and DARPA as the Principle investigator.
+Dr. Li was a winner of European Microwave Association (EuMA) Young Scientist Prize (1st prize) during the 12th Colloquium on Microwave Communications held in Budapest, Hungary.
+He was a winner of 2008 DARPA MTO Young Faculty Award.